Sewage Pollution Introduction

 - Loss of coastal ecosystem services, like erosion control, buffers from storms, and nurseries for juvenile fish. ref

-- Harmful algal blooms that can produce toxins or physical material (i.e., sargassum) that kill marine life, close beaches, and can cause human disease through direct exposure and indirectly through consumption of contaminated seafood. ref
+- Harmful algal blooms that can produce toxins or physical material (e.g., sargassum seaweed) that kill marine life, close beaches, and can cause human disease through direct exposure and indirectly through consumption of contaminated seafood. ref

 - Animal and human diseases resulting from pathogens, heavy metals, and toxic chemicals that can cause acute disease, as well as long-term disruptions to biological processes. ref

-- Contamination of fisheries and fish mortality as well as reductions in species diversity in polluted areas because of decreased dissolved oxygen (due to increases in nutrient levels) and algal toxins. ref
+- Contamination of fisheries and fish mortality as well as reductions in species diversity in polluted areas.
+These impacts are due to both direct effects of wastewater pollution on individual fish as well as decreased dissolved oxygen (due to increases in nutrient levels) and algal toxins. ref

-When sewage enters the ocean and mixes with seawater, pollutants are dispersed and diluted.
+When wastewater enters the ocean and mixes with seawater, pollutants are dispersed and diluted.
 This has led to a persistent assumption that “the solution to pollution is dilution”.
-However, ongoing sewage contamination limits the ocean’s capacity to dilute those contaminates, particularly in areas with limited tidal flux, or vulnerable biodiversity.
-Strategies to collect and treat sewage can effectively avoid further pollution of the ocean, although treated effluent can also be harmful due to contaminants left behind by outdated or inadequate treatment.
-See Impacts on Marine Life and Impacts on Human Health for additional information on the effects of sewage pollution.
+However, ongoing wastewater contamination limits the ocean’s capacity to dilute those contaminates, particularly in areas with limited tidal flux, or vulnerable biodiversity.
+Strategies to collect and treat wastewater can effectively avoid further pollution of the ocean, although treated effluent can also be harmful due to contaminants left behind by outdated or inadequate treatment.
+See Impacts on Marine Life and Impacts on Human Health for additional information on the effects of wastewater pollution.

 Watch the webinar on Addressing the Threat of Ocean Sewage Pollution: